zhanghaoyuan117/Swen/README.md

 # Swen
-Test app for the stock market
+Project for the stock market